 A private english school

-An innovative and unprecedented offer of services, programs and pathways students at Westlake Bourget College can indeed enjoy a plethora of options to fill their academic curriculum, while practising a high-level sport.
+An innovative and unprecedented offer of services, programs and pathways students at Westlake Bourget College can enjoy a plethora of options to fill their academic curriculum, while practising a high-level sport.

 Westlake Bourget College develops values throughout the academic journey, as well as through a structured athletic environment, where our Student-Athletes are surrounded by professionals who have a great empathy for their respective pathways.
 We will build an alumnus that, in addition to having a strong education, has grown integrating a cultural citizenship formed of essential values.